WaterQuality-INL/OpenMux/README.md

 Icons/

 Therefore, move EL_MUX.exe to the Application/ directory and ensure those folders are present there.
-Afterward, the build/ and dist/ directories are safe to be deleted.
+Afterwards, the build/ and dist/ directories are safe to be deleted.

 ---